How to Hang Christmas Lights (Safely and Easily)

 1. Locate your power sources

-3. Check product details to determine how many strings you can safely connect end-to-end
+3. 3.
+Check product specs or tags, to determine how many strings you can safely connect end-to-end

 4. Choose the best lights for the job